ravendb/docs/Chapter01.rst

-Just remember, if you need to do things more complex than just access a bucket of bits using a key, you probably need to look at something else, and the logical next step in the chain in the Document Database.
+Just remember, if you need to do things more complex than just access a bucket of bits using a key, you probably need to look at something else, and the logical next step in the chain is Document Databases.

 Document Databases
 ------------------

 A document database is, at its core, a key/value store where the value is in a known format.
 A document db requires that the data will be store in a format that the database can understand.
-The format can be XML, JSON (JavaScript Object Notation), Binary JSON (BSON), or just about anything, as long as the database can understand the document internal structure.
+The format can be XML, JSON (JavaScript Object Notation), Binary JSON (BSON), or just about anything, as long as the database can understand the documents internal structure.
 In practice, most document databases uses JSON (or BSON) or XML.

 Why is this such a big thing?
 Because when the database can understand the format of the data that you send it, it